orlandos-nl/Citadel/README.md

 Citadel is in active development by our team or Swift experts.
 Get in touch with our [Discord Community](https://discord.gg/H6799jh).

 Do you need professional support?
-We're available at [hello@unbeatable.software](mailto:hello@unbeatable.software)
+We're available at [joannis@unbeatable.software](mailto:joannis@unbeatable.software)

 ## Client Usage